-Childbirth is an important milestone event in the life of a mother.
-It is very important that the mother is calm and free of stress, for an effortless labour and normal delivery of the baby.
-Here are a few simple tips on how to give birth easily that can be followed during the period of pregnancy and labour.
+Childbirth is an important milestone in a mother’s life.
+The mother must be calm and free of stress, for effortless labour and normal delivery of the baby.
+Here are a few simple tips that can help during the period of pregnancy and labour.

 1. Have Dates

-Studies have shown that having dates is beneficial towards having an easier and faster labour experience.
-Having around 6 dates per day every day around a month before the due date has been proven to be beneficial during labour as it is supposed to have a chemical compound similar to oxytocin, the hormone that causes contractions.
+Studies have shown that eating dates is beneficial for having an easier and faster labour experience.
+Eating around 60 to 80 grams of dates every day around a month before the due date has been proven to be beneficial during labour.
+This is because dates are supposed to have a chemical compound similar to oxytocin, the hormone that causes contractions.
 Dates have also been proven to dilate the cervix and thus help in undergoing an effortless and quick childbirth process.

 2. Do Squats Daily

-Squats is the most beneficial exercise for every woman looking forward to delivery close to their due date.
+Squats is the most beneficial exercise for every woman preparing for a vaginal delivery close to her due date.
 Due to its role in facilitating smoother deliveries, squats are considered to be the best exercise for easy labour.
-The best way to do squats is using a medicine ball, keeping it between the lower back and the wall and rotating the toes and knees as wide apart as possible.
+The best way to do squats is by using a medicine ball, keeping it between the lower back and the wall and rotating the toes and knees as wide apart as possible.
 It is recommended to do 15 squats daily in this position for expecting mothers to have a great delivery experience.

 3. Sleep Adequately and Regularly

-Among all the tips on how to make labour easier and faster, this is the easiest to follow and is the most effective.
-As discussed earlier, such a stressful and important event like labour requires calmness from the mother’s end.
+Among all the tips on how to make labour easier and faster, this is the easiest one to follow and is the most effective.
+As discussed earlier, such a stressful and important event like labour requires the pregnant woman to be calm.
 Only a well and adequately rested person can adapt to such a scenario seamlessly.
 An expecting mother should sleep at least seven hours or more every day for a faster and smoother labour experience.
-The sleeping experience should be enhanced with soft, skin-friendly pillows and recliner beds for the comfort of the mother and the child.
+The sleeping experience can be enhanced with soft, skin-friendly pillows and recliner beds for the comfort of the mother and the child.